Bible Study N.A.D.

 In the 65th Psalm a precise statement is made concerning this matter.

 In the 8th verse we learn that the people living at this place are afraid at God's tokens.
-There God makes the outgoings, or beginning, of morning and evening to rejoice.
+There God makes the outgoings, or beginnings, of morning and evening to rejoice.
 Now let us take a globe or a map and apply this Scripture.
 Here in Palestine is where David lived.
 Let us go towards the dayspring or sunrising, or east to find the uttermost part of the habitable land.
 At last we reach the ocean.
 We follow the indentations of the coast-line back and forth until we have reached its most eastern point.
 Here it is, in the extremity of Asia, the tip of Siberia.
 There the day begins.

 For convenience sake, scientists have, without any reference to God's Book, put the day-line very near to this point; in fact, within about half an hour, or more correctly, seven -degrees of it.
 In practice the peoples living along these meridians, however, and all navigators reckon their time not as scientists would have it, but in accordance with the Book, as nearly as though it had been purposely agreed to do so.
 There we may safely leave it.

-Among the many fanatical delusions of these latter days some have arisen who would run the day-line right through the densely populated areas of Eussia, Armenia and Arabia, because they think that the Garden of Eden was somewhere about that degree, the 43rd east of Greenwich, and that God must have rested on the first part of the world's "first seventh day where it started.
+Among the many fanatical delusions of these latter days some have arisen who would run the day-line right through the densely populated areas of Russia, Armenia and Arabia, because they think that the Garden of Eden was somewhere about that degree, the 43rd east of Greenwich, and that God must have rested on the first part of the world's "first seventh day where it started.
 To this it is quite, sufficient to reply that it is immaterial whether Adam's rest or the Lord's was in Siberia or Spain.
 It was on the first seventh day as it came to Adam, and that is enough to establish the sanctity of the day for Adam's race.

 Fig. 2.
 The 43rd meridian.
 Goes through Arabia, Armenia, Kussia.
 Unsuitable for day-line.